matrix-io/matrix-documentation/docs/matrix-core/getting-started/golang-installation.md

 ```

 <h3 style="padding-top: 0">Installing Go Packages for ZMQ and Protocol Buffers</h3>
-While staying inside your app folder, use the commands below to install the ZMQ and MATRIX Protocol Buffers npm packages.
-This allows you to interact with MATRIX Core through Node.js.
+While inside your project folder, use the commands below to install the required dependencies for interacting with MATRIX CORE.
 ```language-bash
 go get github.com/pebbe/zmq4
 go get github.com/matrix-io/matrix-protos-go